V1429 Aquilae: Variability

+The variability of V1429 Aquilae's brightness was first reported by Anatoly S. Miroshnichenko in 1996, based on photometry undertaken from 1990 through 1995.
+It was given its variable star designation in 1997.

 V1429 Aquilae shows brightness variations of about 0.3 magnitudes and a detectable period of 4.16 days.
 No longterm variations in brightness have been detected over several decades of observations.
 The profiles of many spectral lines also vary with the same period, produced partly by radial velocity variations.
 The absorption and emission lines show different radial velocity amplitudes, but with the same period.
 Most of these variations can be accounted for by the orbit of the two stars and material being transferred from the primary to the secondary, with the gas being involved in partial eclipses, and possibly also partial eclipses of the stars themselves.
 The two stars are also distorted into ellipsoidal shapes by their gravity and vary in brightness as they rotate.

 In addition to the orbital variations, two pulsation modes have been observed with amplitudes of a few thousandths of a magnitude and periods of 0.77 and 1.42 days.